ugeneunipro/docs/content/workflow-designer/introduction/ugene-components-and-workflow-designer/toolbar.md

 weight: 300
 ---

 # Toolbar

-Most common actions are available on the main toolbar:
+The most common actions are available on the main toolbar:

 ![](/images/17467891/17631763.png)